The Hybrid Data Center Era: Why 2026 Is About Making What’s Old Work Smarter

 AI-driven workloads are moving into industries and environments that historically sat outside advanced IT conversations.
 Technology is being embedded into places we never imagined.
 Construction projects, logistics operations, manufacturing sites, and even recreational developments are becoming technology-enabled spaces.
 A project that once required little more than physical materials may now demand cameras, gateways, and edge servers to deliver real-time analytics and insight.

-This shift is changing who the buyers are, how solutions are sold, and what success looks like.
+This evolution is changing who the buyers are, how solutions are sold, and what success looks like.
 The targets have changed, and relationship-driven sales are evolving as technology becomes part of everyday operations across industries previously untouched by complex IT.

 Balance, Not Excess